 Products can be imitated.
 Strategies can be mirrored.
 Physical assets can be bought and sold.

 In a disruptive, uncertain era where strategies have shorter shelf lives with each passing year and the demand for innovation, customer service and market responsiveness is dramatically accelerated, corporate cultures are an increasing point of competitive differentiation.

-More than a generation ago, management guru Peter Drucker famously said, “Culture eats strategy for breakfast.”
-Today, there is growing recognition that what he said long ago is indeed true.
+Today, there is growing recognition that culture is more than an edge for organizations, it can be their most valuable competitive advantage.
 While more organizations are treating culture as a top priority, it is still a mystifying topic for many companies.
 Where does it come from?
 How does it exist and exercise influence today?
 How can it be changed?

-In our tenures as both advisors and in-house corporate executives, our leaders have seen the transformative power that cultures can have when they inspire behaviors that operate in harmony with both strategy and structure.
-As a firm, we have partnered with scores of the world’s leading companies to help them effectively harness their cultures to make work more joyous and meaningful for employees and to yield superior results.
+As a culture consulting firm, we have nearly 25 years of experience.
+In our tenures as both advisors and in-house corporate executives, our leaders have seen the transformative power that organizational cultures can have when they inspire behaviors that operate in harmony with both strategy and structure.
+As a culture consulting firm, we have partnered with scores of the world’s leading companies to help them effectively harness their cultures to make work more joyous and meaningful for employees and to yield superior results.

 Culture starts with experience.
 As the founder of Habitat for Humanity Millard Fuller once said, “It is easier to act yourself into a new way of thinking, than it is to think yourself into a new way of acting.”
 When you give people a new experience, you jolt their thinking.
 New thinking eventually inspires new behaviors and new behaviors mean new results.

 Our approach to culture consulting is rooted in what we view as the Six Levers of Employee Experience.